Nowitka: Operations

 Nowitka was placed on the Columbia River route that began at Golden and ran south, at least during high water, to Columbia Lake, the ultimate source of the Columbia River.
-Nowitka was last used to haul supplies to construct a bridge at Brisco, BC.
+Nowitka was last used to haul supplies to construct a bridge at Brisco, British Columbia.

 Removal from service

 Following construction of the bridge at Brisco, Nowitka was taken out of service in May 1920, and abandoned near the sawmill wharf at Golden.
 Nowitka was the last steamboat to operate on the Columbia River in the Columbia Valley, although gasoline and diesel powered vessels did run later on the river.